 Do I need a heavier tampon if I have a heavy flow?

-Always use the lightest absorbency possible on a given day of your period.
+Always use the lightest absorbency all cotton tampons when possible on a given day of your period.
 Aside from increasing your risk of TSS, the FDA cautions that vaginal dryness and ulcerations can occur if you use a tampon more absorbent than you need for your period.
 So just because you use a Super+ tampon through some of your period, make sure to use it every day of your period unless you actually need it.
 Plus, remember that you should never use tampons to control vaginal discharge when you’re not actively menstruating, either.

 Bottom line: If you’re concerned about your period, don’t hesitate to check with your doctor — but remember, your period will change throughout the course of your life, and a heavy one doesn’t necessarily mean something is wrong.